Weave

 Beyond the onboarding feature itself, this project:

-• Positioned AI as product infrastructure rather than experimentation
+• Positioned AI as durable product infrastructure rather than isolated experimentation

 The onboarding assistant became the foundation for a broader AI strategy.